aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 - The `PoisonTouch` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on the target
 - The target has the `Poison` [condition](../Actors%20states/Conditions.md)
-- There is an attacker (assumed to be an enemy party member) and its `poisonres` is less than 100 (it's not immune)
+- There is an attacker (assumed to be an enemy party member) and its `poisonres` is less than 100 (it's not immune to [poison](../Actors%20states/BattleCondition/Poison.md) inflictions)
 - `nonphysical` is false

-If all of the above are fufilled, [SetCondition](../Actors%20states/Conditions%20methods/SetCondition.md) is called to set the `Poison` [condition](../Actors%20states/Conditions.md) on the corresponding enemy party member of the attacker for 2 turns
+If all of the above are fufilled, [SetCondition](../Actors%20states/Conditions%20methods/SetCondition.md) is called to set the [Poison](../Actors%20states/BattleCondition/Poison.md) condition on the corresponding enemy party member of the attacker for 2 turns

 #### `FavoriteOne` [medal](../../Enums%20and%20IDs/Medal.md) processing
 This part only happens if the `FavoriteOne` [medal](../../Enums%20and%20IDs/Medal.md) is equipped on the target.